 Also, the left sidebar has the form for adding new transactions.
 The first thing you need to do is to enter your money and how much money you had on a specific day.
 For example, let's say, on the 1st of July 2018 you would have three thousand dollars in your cash or bank account.
 So you would enter a transaction on the end of the previous month (30th of June).

 So this way when you start in July 2018 you would have three thousand dollars running total.
 That's your money for the current day when you start entering transactions.
 And this area shows actual, expected expenses and running total, how much money you spend, how much money you got.
-Running Total is calculated from the beginning of your transaction history and shows the amount of money available to by the end of specific month.
+Running Total is calculated from the beginning of your transaction history and shows the amount of money available by the end of the specific month.
 To have full benefit from this feature, it is required to enter the "initial balance" in the first month (at the beginning of that month) of your transaction history.

-Set a Date, Category, Expense or Income, Notes, Amount and click on 'Add Transaction' button.
+Set a Date, Category, Expense or Income, Notes, Amount and click on the 'Add Transaction' button.
 Let's say you spend $5 on coffee (2nd of July).
 That's your money taken out, so you have actual in this month: income - zero, expenses - five total, net income - minus five and your total money is two thousand nine hundred ninety-five dollars.
 If you switch for the previous month, you'll see three thousand dollars here.

 Always forget what bills you will get tomorrow or this week?
 Just take a look at expected income and expenses and see your situation right away!
-Click on 'Recurring' Tab, then click on 'New' button and add transaction.
-Add something you spent everyday or you get on regular basis.
+Click on the 'Recurring' Tab, then click on the 'New' button and add a transaction.
+Add something you spent every day or you get on a regular basis.
 Let's say you have a salary and you get a paycheck every two weeks.
 So, let's say you got a paycheck on July, 6.
 The current transactions do not create actual transactions, they change your 'Running Total'.
 But when you process the recurring transaction, it generates an actual transaction.
 Click 'Save and process' to create Bi-Weekly transactions.
 We can review and change anything here if you need.

 Your income, in this example, is $4824.
 Your 'initial balance' is $3000 in June 2018.
 And all subsequent transactions from July onwards.
 And it's the way to get started quickly.
 Enter as much recurring transactions, happening every month, as possible.
 It will be a good start for you to use this tool effectively.

 Let's say, for example, you have expense transaction 'Auto & Home Insurance' every month ($200) and weekly expense transaction 'Groceries' ($432).
 Check 'Hold until confirm' if needed.
-And then click on 'Save and Process' button.
+And then click on the 'Save and Process' button.